-Several hours of surgery and three nights in intensive care later, Charlie was well enough to go home and, amazingly, a month on he has made a full recovery.
+Several hours of surgery and three nights in intensive care later, Charlie was well enough to go home and, amazingly, a month on he had made a full recovery.

-Now the dog’s owners, Mark and Michelle Richardson, have released a graphic photo of Charlie in the emergency treatment area at Vets Now with the stick jutting out of his chest.
+His owners Mark and Michelle Richardson, released a graphic photo of Charlie in the emergency treatment area at Vets Now with the stick jutting out of his chest.

 They hope the shocking picture will convince others to think twice about throwing a stick for their dog, a practice which can often lead to unintended injury and harm.

-Sales director Mark, 53, said: “It seems the most natural thing in the world – but, as we’ve learned, letting your dog play with a stick can have terrible consequences.
+Sales director Mark said: “It seems the most natural thing in the world – but, as we’ve learned, letting your dog play with a stick can have terrible consequences.

 “Please, if you’re thinking of throwing a stick for your dog, think again.
 Seeing Charlie in the pain he was in that night was just horrific – I wouldn’t want anyone else or any other dog to have to suffer that.”

 Charlie was out for his regular evening walk with Mark and Michelle along a canal towpath near their home in Barnby Dun, near Doncaster, South Yorkshire, when disaster struck.

 As Charlie, a cocker spaniel/Border collie cross, chased after the stick, he landed on it at such speed that it cannoned up underneath him and speared itself into his body.